AZ-400: Designing and Implementing Microsoft DevOps Solutions

 Best Practices for Managing Service Connections

 The image outlines best practices for managing service connections, including regular audits, least privilege principle, documentation, and rotation of credentials.
-It features a central icon with a thumbs-up and checkmark surrounded by a colorful circular design.
+It features a central icon with a thumbs-up and ribbon, surrounded by these four practices.

 Watch Video